sgraf812/elm-graph/README.md

     Graph.alongIncomingEdges            -- which edges to follow
     (Graph.onDiscovery (\ctx list ->    -- append node labels on finish ctx.node.label :: list))
-    [6 {- "Shoes" NodeId -}]            -- start with the node labelled "Shoes"
+    [3 {- "Shoes" NodeId -}]            -- start with the node labelled "Shoes"
     []                                  -- accumulate starting with the empty list dressUp                             -- traverse our dressUp graph from above
     |> fst                              -- ignores the untraversed rest of the graph

-iWantToWearShoes == ["Shorts", "Pants", "Socks", "Shoes"]
+iWantToWearShoes == ["Pants", "Undershorts", "Socks", "Shoes"]
 ```

-So better wear shorts, pants and socks with you shoes.
-Somewhat opinionated.
+So better wear pants, undershorts, pants and socks with your shoes.
+(In case you wonder: There is also a `topologicalSort` function which can compute
+valid linear orderings)

 # Credits